yermakov11/quiz-app/README.md

 # Quiz App

 This is a quiz app for taking a test.
 The application has two pages: one for the user and one for the administrator.
+On the main page, select the role: User or Administrator

 ## User Functions